Global-Optima/interviews-react-assignment/README.md

    Search and category filtering was added.
    Special hook useDebounce was created to make a delay between searches.
    Chips were used to show which filter is active.
 They also have button to remove them.
+   Mock endpoint was modified to add sorting and price filtering functionality.

 ## How to test my features
 Fetching products fails: